galaxychain-labs/galaxy.whitepaper/galaxy.whitepaper.md

 Morever, as Galaxy will be by design optimized for on-chain trading, per-transaction cost for miners or network validators has to be preferrablly minimal to zero.

-Furthermore, There shouldn't be a possibility of fron-running cases as often witnessed in gas-fee based networks like Ethereum and its clones.
+Furthermore, There shouldn't be a possibility of front-running cases as often witnessed in gas-fee based networks like Ethereum and its clones.
 Strickly no front-running trading is required in Galaxy network to ensure the trading fairness in order to win the hearts of most traders.